-Free OligoAnalyzer Alternative: Primer Tm, Hairpin, Dimer & Detailed Metrics
+Primer Analyzer: Tm, Hairpin, Dimer and Detailed Metrics

-Use this OligoAnalyzer-style workflow when a basic Tm calculator is not enough.
-Analyze a primer in one pass for nearest-neighbor Tm, GC%, molecular weight, extinction coefficient, hairpin risk, self-dimer and hetero-dimer risk, BLAST handoff, and mismatch effects.
-If you are comparing against IDT OligoAnalyzer, this workflow provides detailed client-side metrics with no account required.
-See the Tm accuracy benchmark and the ΔG threshold guide for the evidence behind the readouts.
+Use this page when a basic Tm calculator is not enough.
+Analyze a primer in one pass for nearest-neighbor Tm, GC%, molecular weight, extinction coefficient, hairpin risk, self-dimer and hetero-dimer risk, BLAST specificity checking, and mismatch effects.
+If you are comparing assumptions against IDT OligoAnalyzer, this page provides detailed client-side metrics with no account required.
+If you only need a vendor-style Tm value, use the Tm Calculator; if structure risk is the main question, use the Secondary Structure Predictor.
+Use the Tm method review and the ΔG threshold reference when you need calculation references.

 Sequence